valancej/anchore-troubleshooting-guide/README.md

 #### Feed sync failures

-If you are running into feed sync failures a good place to begin investigation is the the policy engine service lgos (`/var/log/anchore/anchore-policy-engine.log`)
+If you are running into feed sync failures a good place to begin investigation is the the policy engine service logs (`/var/log/anchore/anchore-policy-engine.log`)

 ### Image analysis